 No matter where the name came from, pickleball soon became extremely popular among Pritchard’s neighbors, eventually spreading from Bainbridge Island to become a worldwide sport.

 The first known pickleball tournament was held in 1976, according to the USA Pickleball Association.
 USAPA was organized in 1984, and the first official rulebook was published that same year.
 By 1990, pickleball was being played in all 50 states.
-The sport continued to spread as it became increasingly popular in senior athletic events in the early 2000s.
+The sport continued to spread as it became increasingly popular in athletic events for older individuals in the early 2000s.
 Though the sport is now more than 50 years old, it’s grown rapidly over the past decade.
 The USAPA estimates that about 3.1 million people now play the game nationwide and there are nearly 6,900 known places to play, up from fewer than 50 places in 2003.

 The association hosts tournaments around the country, allowing more people to learn about and watch the sport.

 Why is Pickleball So Popular?
-And Why is it a Great Activity for Retirees?

 For players of any age, pickleball offers the mental and physical challenge and hand-eye coordination required by a game like ping-pong while providing more physical activity—often outdoors.
 At the same time, it’s generally less strenuous and easier to learn how to play pickleball than a more-intense racquet sports like racquetball or tennis, which can take months of practice to play well.
 By comparison, pickleball is generally easier and faster to learn.